mspnp/interruptible-workload-on-spot/README.md

 1. Subscription Limits: 20 cores per subscription by default.
 Some Subscriptions are not supported (please take a look at the list of supported supported types).
 1. Eviction:
    1. Rate: it is nothing but the chances of being evicted at a specific location.
-A common practice is to choose the location based on the eviction rate by SKU querying the pricing history view from Azure Portal in addition to [Azure Spot VM advisor](https://azure.microsoft.com/pricing/spot-advisor/).
+A common practice is to choose the location based on the eviction rate by SKU querying the pricing history view from Azure Portal in addition to [Azure Spot advisor].
    1. Type: you can choose between **Max Price or Capacity** or **Capacity Only**
    		1. Capacity: when using Azure Spot Virtual Machine Scalesets (VMSS) with **Manual** scaling, a good practice is to enable the **Try to Restore** option if your policy eviction is **Deallocate**.
 Provided Azure infrastructure collected capacity back, this configuration looks for those clusters that has the most spare capacity, and will attempt to reploy your deallocated instances on top of them.
 Therefore, it provides your Azure Spot VMSS with better surviving chances next time an eviction event kicks in.
 When configured with **Autoscale**, this option is not avaialble as this implements its own logic to reallocate instances.
    			 1. VM Configuration: as flexible as choosing the SKU, the better are chances to be allocate Azure Spot VM/VMSS.
 Some SKU(s) like B-series or Promo versions of any size are not supported.